Read the Latest Issue of STATLINE

 In a new podcast, Gail Vance MD, FCAP discussed how she’s provided a unique perspective on health care and helped educate her local and federal legislators.
 Like Dr. Vance, CAP members can use their voices to advocate for the profession during the Policy Meeting.
 In addition, attendees will receive policy updates from leaders at the Centers for Medicare & Medicaid Services and hear from featured keynote speakers Judy Woodruff, Charlie Cook and William Kristol.

 The Policy Meeting begins Monday, April 30 and ends with Hill Day on Wednesday, May 2.
 The Policy Meeting, which will take place at the Washington Marriott in Washington, DC, is a benefit of CAP membership and there is no fee to register.
-View the full meeting agenda and register today.
+View the full meeting agenda.

 Our featured keynote speakers will discuss the current political climate and provide different viewpoints on the potential impact of the 2018 midterm elections.
 Ms. Woodruff is the anchor and Managing Editor of “PBS NewsHour,” and has covered politics and other news for more than four decades at CNN, NBC, and PBS.